 King Dinis of Portugal and the Alfonsine Heritage by Sheila R. Ackerlind.
-Biography of King Dinis, also called Diniz, who reigned from 1279 to 1325.
+Biography of King Dinis (or Denis), who reigned from 1279 to 1325.

 The Making of a Court Society: Kings and Nobles in Late Medieval Portugal by Rita Costa Gomes.
 The first full-length study of the Portuguese royal court in the 14th and 15th centuries.

 The Royal Book of Horsemanship, Jousting & Knightly Combat: Dom Duarte's 1438 Livro da Ensinana de Bem Cavalgar Toda Sela edited by Antonio Franco Preto.
 The first English translation of the King Duarte (Edward) of Portugal's 1438 chivalric treatise.
-Describes fundamentals of medieval horsemanship, including clothing, saddles, the medieval hunt, how to joust, kinds of lances, sword-fighting, and more.
+Describes medieval horsemanship, including clothing, saddles, hunting, jousting, and more.

 Prince Henry "the Navigator": A Life by Peter Russell.
 The son of 15th century Portuguese king John I, Henry the Navigator was an important patron of navigators and explorers.